Adrian Raudaschl

 January 2020 – Present

-In 2020, I began experimenting with GPT-2 to solve a fundamental challenge: how can we make researchers more impactful through better tools?
-I built the original Scopus AI prototype, along with the RAG-Fusion algorithm, focusing on creating systems that consider not just algorithmic intelligence, but how researchers actually work and collaborate to do good in the world.
+In 2020, I started experimenting with GPT-2 to see whether large language models could genuinely help researchers find what they need.
+I built the original Scopus AI prototype, along with the RAG-Fusion algorithm, focusing on creating systems that work with how researchers actually think and collaborate, not just what an algorithm can retrieve.
 Working with brilliant minds like Henry Cleland and Erik Schwartz, this prototype became the foundation that enabled a dedicated team to create Scopus AI.
+Now I lead LeapSpace, the research-grade AI workspace that builds on that foundation, powered by Scopus data and publisher full-text.

-• Built the original Scopus AI prototype that became the foundation for a platform now helping millions of researchers amplify their impact and contribute more effectively to their fields.
+• Built the original Scopus AI prototype that became the foundation for a platform now used by millions of researchers worldwide.

-• Led the transition from keyword matching to semantic understanding across five research products, enabling over 100M researchers to work more effectively and make greater contributions to their disciplines.
+• Led the shift from keyword matching to semantic understanding across five research products, helping over 100M researchers find papers and connections they would have missed before.

-• Developed RAG Fusion, a patent-pending approach to improving AI-powered tools for researchers, with over 800 GitHub stars on the open-source implementation.
+• Developed RAG-Fusion, a patent-pending approach to retrieval-augmented generation, with over 800 GitHub stars on the open-source implementation.

-• Pioneered AI ethics frameworks for academic tools, ensuring transparency whilst respecting the collaborative nature of the research community and supporting researchers in doing good work.
+• Built AI ethics frameworks for academic tools, ensuring transparency whilst respecting the collaborative nature of the research community.

 Product Manager